korzin/aws-certified-dev-handbook/handbooks/swf_done.md

  activity to perform.

 Each workflow execution can run for a maximum of 1 year.

+You can have a maximum total of 10,000 workflows and activity type registered in each domain.'

+Tasks that are available are returned as responses to the deciders and activity workers.
+Should a task not be immediately available, Amazon SWF will hold the TCP connection for 60 seconds in case a new task becomes available.

+You can schedule up to 100 activity tasks in one decision

+Activity workers are processes that perform tasks identified in each application.
+Activity workers will poll Amazon SWF for new tasks appropriate for that worker to perform.
+Once it receives a task, it will process the task to completion and report the result to Amazon SWF.
+The worker then polls for a new task.

 ## Workflow-s

 Using the Amazon Simple Workflow Service (Amazon SWF), you can implement